dividat/play-computer/Readme.md

 This repo contains tools for setting up a computer for usage with Divdat Play.

+The repository is kept for reference, the Ubuntu-based system is superseded by [PlayOS](https://github.com/dividat/playos).

 ## Directories

 -   `roles/`: Ansible roles